anncatton/react-motorcycles/README.md

 React App to display nearby users on a google map

+After cloning, inside the directory run:

+$ npm install

+This will create the package.json file for all the dependencies.

-In src/client/app/index.jsx, make sure to add your own EatSleepRide token on line 7:
+Then in src/client/app/index.jsx, make sure to add your own EatSleepRide token on line 7:

 var ESR_TOKEN = 'YOUR ESR TOKEN';